Second Air Force: Cold War

 37th and 38th Air Divisions joined Second Air Force on 10 October 1951.
 37th Air Division was responsible for Lockbourne Air Force Base and Lake Charles Air Force Base, and 38th Air Division was located at Hunter Air Force Base, Georgia.

-With the end of fighting in Korea, President Eisenhower, who had taken office in January 1953, called for a "new look" at national defense.
-The result: a greater reliance on nuclear weapons and air power to deter war.
-His administration chose to invest in the Air Force, especially Strategic Air Command.
+With the end of fighting in Korea, President Eisenhower's administration chose to invest in the Air Force, especially Strategic Air Command.
 The nuclear arms race shifted into high gear.
 The Air Force retired nearly all of its propeller-driven bombers and they were replaced by new Boeing B-47 Stratojet medium jet bombers.
-By 1955, the Boeing B-52 Stratofortress heavy bomber would be entering the inventory in substantial numbers and as a result, Second Air Force grew both in scope and in numbers.
+In 1955, the Boeing B-52 Stratofortress heavy bomber began entering the inventory in substantial numbers and as a result, Second Air Force grew both in scope and in numbers.

 After the Korean War, the history of Second Air Force became part of Strategic Air Command's history, as B-47 Stratojet, and later B-52 Stratofortress and KC-135 Stratotanker aircraft entered SAC's inventory.
 During the Cold War, Second Air Force aircraft and intercontinental ballistic missiles (ICBM)s stood nuclear alert, providing a deterrence against an attack on the United States by the Soviet Union.
 In 1966, an order of battle for the force showed units spread across most of the United States, from the 6th Strategic Aerospace Wing at Walker AFB, New Mexico, to the 11th Strategic Aerospace Wing at Altus AFB, Oklahoma, to the 97th Bombardment Wing at Blytheville AFB, Arkansas.

-During the Vietnam War, squadrons of 2d Air Force B-52 Stratofortesses (primarily B-52Ds, augmented by some B-52Gs) were deployed to bases on Guam, Okinawa and Thailand to conduct Arc Light bombing attacks on communist forces.
+During the Vietnam War, squadrons of Second Air Force B-52 Stratofortesses (primarily B-52Ds, augmented by some B-52Gs) were deployed to bases on Guam, Okinawa and Thailand to conduct Arc Light bombing attacks on communist forces.
 The 28th Bombardment Wing was among the units assigned this duty.
 The 2d Air Force organization was inactivated during the post-Vietnam drawdown, on 1 January 1975, with those 2 AF bomb wings not inactivated and/or those 2 AF bases not closed, redistributed to 8 AF and 15 AF.

 With the end of the Cold War and the restructuring of Strategic Air Command, Second Air Force was reactivated and became the steward for reconnaissance and battlefield management assets, based at Beale AFB, California.
 This assignment lasted from 1 September 1991 until 1 July 1993, when it was inactivated by Air Combat Command.